Kang Baek-ho

-Kang Baek-ho (Korean: 강백호; born July 29, 1999) is a South Korean professional baseball left fielder for the KT Wiz of the KBO League.
+Kang Baek-ho (Korean: 강백호; born July 29, 1999) is a South Korean professional baseball first baseman and outfielder for the KT Wiz of the KBO League.

 Amateur career

 Kang began playing baseball in elementary school but had to move between schools several times as a youth due to "a family issue" which he told Ilgan Sports was "hard to talk about."

 Kang played high school baseball as a pitcher, catcher and designated hitter at Seoul High School where, as a freshman, he was the first player to hit a home run at Gocheok Sky Dome.
 In 2017, he led Seoul to a high school baseball championship and was named the most valuable player of the tournament.
 Kang's accomplishments as a high schooler brought him significant media attention.
 After high school, Kang decided to enter the KBO against the wishes of his father who wanted him to try for "a bigger stage."